joshdewhurst/Sudoku/README.md

 2. The program will generate a random Sudoku board and solve it.
 3. The solved board will be printed to the console.

-## Contributing

-Contributions are welcome!
-Please create a pull request with any changes you would like to make.